mastdi/asyncio-zabbix-sender/README.md

 Note that only a summary of the packet that are send and the response received are logged as informational.
 Everything else is logged at debug level.

+The INFO log entry contains the response flags.
+A response flag are set by:
+- 0x01 - Zabbix communications protocol
+- 0x02 - If compression is used
+- 0x04 - If the response is a large packet

 ## Road map
 The following improvements are planned (not necessary in order):

 - Encryption between the sender and Zabbix
+  - connection using TLS and a pre-shared key (psk)
+  - connection using TLS and a certificate (cert)
 - Better error handling
 - More documentation